 confirmation at st. johns

-During the summer before 7th grade students are invited to spend a week at Lutheran Lakeside Camp!
+All Confirmation students are invited to spend a week at Lutheran Lakeside Camp!
 We traditionally attend camp the first full week of June.
 Although participation is not required, we strongly encourage it.
 The week provides a great opportunity for the kids to build lasting friendships with one another, meet confirmation groups from other Lutheran churches, and also get to know their pastors and youth directors.
 All costs are subsidized by the church and scholarships are also available upon request.

-8th and 9th grade students will focus on Luther’s Small Catechism.
+7th and 8th grade students will focus on Luther’s Small Catechism.
 Luther wrote the Small Catechism as a resource for parents to teach their children about the faith.
 We now use it primarily in a church setting, and it is what Lutheran churches throughout the world use as the basis for their confirmation programs.
 Think of that!
 Lutherans around the world in South Korea and Tanzania and Slovakia and elsewhere all study the Small Catechism and that means you share yet another common language of faith with your brothers and sisters throughout the world.

 History and more